shreyasgowda63/NS_3/src/simple-distributed/doc/simple-distributed.rst

   NodeContainer nodes;
   nodes.Create (2);

-Once you have your nodes, you need to instantiate a ``SimpleDistrubedHelper`` and set any attributes you may want to change.
+Once you have your nodes, you need to instantiate a `` SimpleDistributedHelper`` and set any attributes you may want to change.
 Note that since this is a::

-  SimleDistributedHelper simpleDistributed;
+  SimpleDistributedHelper simpleDistributed;
   simpleDistributed.SetDeviceAttribute ("DataRate", StringValue ("5Mbps"));
   simpleDistributed.SetChannelAttribute ("Delay", StringValue ("2ms"));